 Dr. Allen Van is an experienced surgeon performing total and partial hip replacements right here at Perry Memorial Hospital, including minimally invasive anterior hip replacements.
 He is also a fellowship-trained spine surgeon who corrects spinal stenosis, herniated discs and sciatica.
 Pain management and physical therapy are also part of the suite of treatments available.

-Call 815-876-3033 to schedule an appointment or click here to learn more about the Perry Memorial Orthopedic & Sports Medicine Clinic.
+Call 815-876-3033 to schedule an appointment or visit the Perry Memorial Orthopedic & Sports Medicine Clinic webpage.